jose-d/telegraf-configs/README.md

 # telegraf-collectors

-Here are some custom telegraf configs tailored to use in HPC environment.
+Here are some custom telegraf configs, mostly related to HPC / scientific computing environment.

 ## slurm-cgroupsv2